US Democrats trade barbs as New Hampshire vote nears

 Sanders, a leftist who won the New Hampshire primary by a landslide in 2016, led in four polls released Sunday, each of which had the moderate Buttigieg in second followed by Massachusetts Senator Elizabeth Warren and then former vice president Joe Biden.
 "I think we have an excellent chance to win," Sanders told CNN as he started a final push on the ground in the small northeastern state.

+Both Biden and Warren said they could be the exception to that rule.
+But Biden's campaign was further shaken Sunday when a young woman attending his campaign event asked him about his poor performance at Iowa.

+In a widely shared exchange on social media, Biden asked college student Madison Moore if she had attended a caucus.
+When she nodded, he replied: "No, you haven't.
+You're a lying, dog-faced pony soldier."
+Although his campaign said it was a joke, the remark drew criticism online.

+Moore later told The Washington Post that Biden had "been performing incredibly poorly in this race.
+His inability to answer a simple question from a nobody college student like me only exacerbates that reality."
 After New Hampshire, the candidates turn to Nevada on February 22, and South Carolina on February 29, both more diverse states.
-"If we win here in New Hampshire, we're going to set the pace to win Nevada, South Carolina and California," Sanders told a raucous rally in Keene, New Hampshire on Sunday evening after being introduced by actor Tim Robbins.
+"If we win here in New Hampshire, we're going to set the pace to win Nevada, South Carolina and California," Sanders told a raucous rally in Keene, New Hampshire, on Sunday evening after being introduced by actor Tim Robbins.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)